spryker/docker-sdk/docs/02-development-usage/05-debugging.md

 ];
 ```

-The `timeout` value is defined in seconds.
-300 seconds is a recommended value which you can adjust to your needs.
-If needed, set the value to `0` to make it unlimited.
+300 seconds should suit most cases, but you can increase it or even make it unlimited by defining the value as `0`.

 :::(Warning) (Unlimited timout)
 If you set unlitmited timout, this affects all Zed Requests, not only debugging ones.